send a screenshot to your phone, instant message or email using cloud storage such as Google Photos – this really is the best workflow

 Without copying a screenshot to or using a USB stick (no!)

 All the day I capture useful or interesting images from facebook, instagram, desktop apps and web pages.
 I copy bits of images to use in lectures, newsletters, web pages, emails and Whatsapp messages.
 I capture images to remember a membership number, an address or map, a booking reference, or serial number.
 While I’ve used Snaggit to do this (since 2002!) your computer can already capture a screenshot if you know the keyboard shortcut.

 All those image files are saved on my PC desktop but, as this post will show, those images are also saved to the cloud.
 In my case, they are saved to Google photos so that I can refer to them anytime later on my phone.
 While I’ve snipped bits of useful things for many years, but my saving to the cloud workflow had made the process slick.

 In a nutshell,what you need to do is firstly capture a screenshot as an image file on the desktop or other folder and lastly to sync that folder with a cloud photo album such as Google Photos.

 1. Take a screenshot eg capture a region on your Windows or Mac computer screen

 Remembering the keyboard shortcut that will capture an area of the screen is the hard part of this process.
 You also need to save each screenshot in the same folder each time because this is the folder you will sync with the cloud.

 - On a Mac the screenshot keyboard command is SHIFT + COMMAND + DOLLAR (or 4).
 Pressing these three keys together will give you a crosshair to select an area of the screen.
 When you release the mouse a screenshot is saved to the desktop.
 See the variations of this at Apple support Take a screenshot on your Mac

-2a.
-Sync your screenshots to Google Photos using the Google Backup & Sync app
+2. Example A: now sync your screenshots to Google Photos using the Google Backup & Sync app

-2b.
-Save your screenshots to your Microsoft OneDrive or Apple iCloud
+2. Example B: save your screenshots to your Microsoft OneDrive or Apple iCloud